-Service Sire Stillbirth measures the tendency of calves from a particular service sire to be stillborn more or less often.
+Service Sire Stillbirth measures the tendency of calves from a particular service sire to be stillborn.

 Stillbirth evaluations are expressed as percent stillbirths in heifers (%SBH), where stillborn calves are those scored as dead at birth or born alive but died within 48 hours of birth.